anaclaramsb/anaclaramsb/README.md

 -----
 You can call me Ana or Annie.
 - 👨‍🎓 I’m currently studying Computer Engineering on UFBA (Federal University of Bahia)
-- 🌱 I’m currently learning Python, React and Flutter
+- 🌱 I’m currently learning ReactJs, NodeJs, Flutter and React Native
 - 💬 Ask me about anything!
 - 📫 How to reach me: anaclaramsba@gmail.com
 - ⚡ Fun fact: I love science-fiction and games :D